stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### HELEN

-Yeah.
+Yeah!

 #### TIM

-Okay, yeah, well let's, let's have a concurrent scene.
-So, as that, that previous scene was taking--
+Okay, yeah, well let's have a concurrent scene.
+So, as that previous scene was taking--

 #### ALEX

-Also, you're assuming a lot of people breathe oxygen and, quite frankly, that's your problem, not ours.
+Also, you're assuming a lot of people breathe oxygen and, quite frankly...

+__[Lydia chuckles]__

+#### ALEX

+...that's your problem, not ours.

 #### TIM

-Yeah, that's my, that's my privilege.
+Yeah, that's my--that's my privilege.

 #### BEN

-Well, we never really established the atmosphere in this ship so.
+Well, we never really established the atmosphere in this ship, so.

 #### TIM

 Yeah.
+It's alllll just nitrogen.

+__[laughter]__

+#### TIM

-It's *all* just nitrogen. __[laughter]__ Mm, tasty nitrogen.
+Mm, tasty nitrogen.
 Try some today!

 #### ALEX